atmoschem/eixport/README.md

 [WRF-Chem](https://ruc.noaa.gov/wrf/wrf-chem/).
-This R-Package provide functions to read emissions from [VEIN](https://github.com/ibarraespinosa/vein) and from other models in different formats and export the emissions into the appropiate format suitable to other models.
+This R-Package provide functions to read emissions from [VEIN](https://github.com/ibarraespinosa/vein) and from other models in different formats and export the emissions into the appropriate format suitable to other models.

 ## Install